Isparta: Economy

 The main economic activities of Isparta are the production of rosewater and handmade carpets.
 Tourism, both local and increasingly international due to "biblical tourism", is becoming an important source of revenue.

 In the early 20th century, carpetmaking was a major industry in Isparta.

 Climate

-Isparta has a Hot-summer mediterranean climate (Köppen climate classification: Csa), or a temperate oceanic climate (Trewartha climate classification: Do).
+Isparta has a Hot-summer Mediterranean climate (Köppen climate classification: Csa), or a temperate continental climate (Trewartha climate classification: Dc).
 Winters are chilly, rainy and often snowy, summers are hot and dry.
 The lakes around the city have an important moderating influence on the climate.
 Precipitation occurs mostly in the winter months, with a notable decrease in summer.

 Sights

 The city lies close to a fault line and is thus prone to violent earthquakes.

 Most of the ancient city was destroyed by an earthquake 1914.
 So there are only a few historical buildings left.
 The oldest building is the Kutlu Bey Mosque (or Ulu Camii, which means great Mosque), built in 1429 by Kutlu Bey, a general of Sultan Murad II.
 It was very badly destroyed by the earthquake 1914, but restored 1922.

 Famous is the Firdevs-Bey-Camii (Mosque) (also: Firdevs Paşa Camii, Mimar Sinan Camii) from 1561.
 The mosque and the neighboring Bedesten (market hall) are attributed to the architect Sinan.
 Badly damaged by earthquake in 1914, it was renovated afterwards.